Shah-Ghasemi/fahp-battery-recycling-selection/README.md

 This code was developed as part of a collaborative research project on lithium-ion battery recycling technology selection.
 ## 📄 License
 MIT License
+## 📚 References
+Liu, Y., Eckert, C. M., & Earl, C. (2020).
+A review of fuzzy AHP methods for decision-making with subjective judgements.
+Expert Systems with Applications, 161, 113738.